HughPullman/Bank-Challenge/docs/domain-models-test-plan.md

 So that I don't spend more than I have.

 5. As a user,
+I want to be able to have all my transactions recorded in order, So that I can see changes to my account.

+6. As a user,
 I want to be able to print out an account statement, So that I can keep track of my account changes.